Current AMCAP Leadership

-Tonya received her bachelor’s degree in human development and family science from BYU in 1996, and her master’s degree in social work from the University of Utah in 2015.
-In the interim, she worked part-time and volunteered in mental health and educational settings while living in Minnesota and the Salt Lake City area.
-She has worked for Primary Children’s Medical Center’s Inpatient Psychiatry Unit and Primary Children’s Center for Counseling.
-She also worked for the Utah State Board of Pardons and Parole, providing support in victims’ advocacy and carrying out special projects for board members.
-She is a licensed school social worker and has been employed in high school and elementary settings, supporting high-risk students and children with developmental disabilities.
+Tonya received her bachelor’s degree in human development and family science from BYU, and her master’s degree in social work from the University of Utah.
+She has many years of experience working in pediatric and adolescent mental health settings; currently she is a therapist with Primary Children’s Hospital’s Department of Psychiatry.
+In the past, she worked in private practice mental health agencies, as well as for the Utah State Board of Pardons and Parole.
+Tonya is a licensed school social worker and has been employed in high school and elementary school settings, supporting high-risk students, as well as children with developmental disabilities.
 In addition to her expertise in pediatric mental health, Tonya is dedicated to supporting LDS families who are dealing with LGBT issues.
-She has collaborated with the Church’s Public Affairs Department in the development of proposed updates to the Church’s website on this topic.
-Tonya currently works as a therapist with Swinton and Associates Counseling, providing a full range of mental health services to children, adolescents, adults, couples, and families.
-Tonya also spent many happy years as a stay-at-home mom and full-time homemaker.
-She and her husband, Dylan, have been married for 23 years and have four children.
+She consulted with the Church’s Public Affairs Department in the development of the official “Mormon and Gay” website.
+She and her family are featured as a story on the website as well (Tonya’s Story).
+Tonya facilitates the parent group at Encircle Together LGBT Youth Resource Center, and speaks in many stakes and wards about how to support LGBT members of the church.
+Tonya and her husband, Dylan, have been married for 24 years and have four children.

 Peter has been involved in the counseling profession as a student and professional for nearly 20 years.
 While working on his bachelor’s degree from Stanford University in Psychology, Peter took two years off and served a mission in the Philippines.
 Following the completion of his undergraduate work, Peter earned a master’s degree from Tufts University in Child Development and then a second master’s degree from the University of Utah in Clinical Psychology.
 Peter has worked in many clinical settings, including inpatient hospitals, juvenile justice centers, residential substance abuse/addiction programs, and outpatient mental health organizations.
 He has authored/co-authored several articles in peer-reviewed journals and presented at national conferences on his work regarding parent-adolescent relationships.